About Our Willow, Dogwood, and Poplar Cuttings

 Specific Cultivar Information

 Other than a brief description, we don't go into detail on whether a plant will or will not survive in your location.
-There are just too many variables.
+There are too many variables.
 We are maritime pacific northwest zone 8A.
-Our winter cold temperatures will occasionally dip into the low 20's.
-We have a heavy clay soil that lacks nutrients after years of being hayed.
+Our winter cold temperatures will occasionally dip into the low 20's but can go lower.
 The mother plants of all our cuttings survive unprotected outdoors here.
 Because we don't have any experience with these plants in other zones, we don't provide specific growing information for other locations.
-Willow trees are very hardy but please use other resources to make a decision on what will work in your area.
+Willow trees are very hardy but please use your trusted resources to make a decision on what will work in your area.

 How we harvest and store our cuttings and scionwood

-Willow cuttings will generally be at least 5/16" in diameter but some varieties such as Dwarf Arctic willow and the finer basketry types will be much narrower.
+In the summer, willow cuttings will generally be at least 5/16" in diameter but some varieties such as Dwarf Arctic willow and the finer basketry types will be much narrower.
+Our cuttings are all at least eight inches long with pointed end facing down.

 How we process your order

-We only sell when we are ready to ship.
-We do not presale.
-When you order, we pull your sticks from our cooler or harvest directly from our field.
-We then pack your order in a cardboard box keep it in a cool location until we transport it to the Post Office.
+We sell when we are ready to ship and do not presale.
 We only ship on Mondays (or Tuesdays if Monday is a holiday) to avoid having the plant material spend the weekend in the postal system.
 For more information on how we ship, see our shipping policies.